 If the abnormal scarring is in an area of the body that is often touched by clothes, it might result in constant pain.
 You might find yourself worrying about the scar being touched, which can limit your activities.

-People usually get plastic surgery to enhance a specific part of the body.
-Therefore, abnormal scarring in that area may cause an individual to develop new insecurities and appearance-related anxiety.
-These conditions could lead to depression at some point.
+People may get plastic surgery to enhance a specific part of the body.
+Therefore, abnormal scarring in that area may cause an individual to develop new insecurities and appearance-related anxiety or depression.

 Following plastic surgery, swelling may occur minor swelling usually lasts for about two weeks, but residual swelling may last a few weeks longer.
-Recovery from a Face Lift surgery usually consists of swelling and bruising.
+Recovery from a facelift, for example, usually consists of swelling and bruising.

 If your swelling doesn’t gradually get better (or instead gets worse), contact a medical professional as soon as possible.
-Postoperative treatment may have been improperly done.
+Postoperative management may have been improperly done.

 Skin discoloration from plastic surgery is another source of anxiety and distress.
 While skin discoloration is a painless complication, the psychological effects may sometimes be even worse.